ang-uio/Text-Mining/episodes/05-preprocessing-dataset.md

 We are only interested in the text the Medical History of British India collection for this course so at the bottom of the website, download the "Just the text" data or [download it directly here](https://nlsfoundry.s3.amazonaws.com/text/nls-text-indiaPapers.zip).

 Note that this dataset requires approx. 120 MB of free file space on your computer once it has been unzipped.
 Most computers automatically uncompress ```.zip``` files as the one you have downloaded.
-If your computer does not do that then right-click on the file and click on uncompress or unzip.
+If your computer does not do that, then right-click on the file and click on uncompress or unzip.

 You should be left with a folder called ```nls-text-indiaPapers``` containing all the ```.txt``` files for this collection.
 Please check that you have that on your computer and find out what its path is.
 In my case it is ```/Users/annesabo/Downloads/nls-text-indiaPapers/```.